kevjallen/ubuntu-build/README.md

 - `asdf install nodejs 16.14.0`

 The version manager builds Python and Ruby from source when installing them.
-- The `full` image comes with all build dependencies for these tools
-- Use an [included version](./.tool-versions) if you want to avoid this
+- Use an [included version](./tool-versions) if you want to avoid this

 ## Contributions